 Segways are also a weakness because your unique difference is out of your control – someone else could create an imitator.

 The result?
 They have a high ranking on TripAdvisor and are swimming.
 You may be wondering – did this give them the ability to avoid price wars?
 Heck yes it did!
 Their tours are not cheap!
-This is the difference a great Point of Difference can make!
+This is the difference a great point of difference can make(opens in a new tab)!
+Alternatively, a rebrand(opens in a new tab) might be on the cards for you, or if you’re looking for more ways to make your business stand out, consider revamping your website with us(opens in a new tab).

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.